Tom Andriacchi, PhD

 Arielle Fischer PhD is an Assistant Professor at the Technion- Israel Institution of Technology in the Department of Biomedical Engineering and is the head of the Biomechanics & Wearable Technology Lab.
 Arielle made her way out to California for her post doctorate at Stanford University during which she led the first clinical trial of SomaTX’s The KneeMo®.
 Arielle’s expertise focuses on designing, developing, and manufacturing biomechanical interventions including smart wearable devices that treat osteoarthritis, soft tissue injuries and muscle-skeletal dysfunction.
 Prior to SomaTX Arielle worked on several interventions for improving joint motion and loading patterns including body weight unloading devices and orthotics.
 Arielle studied for her BSc in Biomedical Engineering at MIT and Technion and holds an MSc and PhD in Mechanical Engineering from the Technion.

 Advisory Team Member

-Jessica Asay is a research engineer with the Stanford BioMotion Laboratory and the Palo Alto Veterans Affairs Hospital, with over 14 years of experience collecting and analyzing human motion.
+Jessica Asay is a research engineer with Stanford University, with over 15 years of experience collecting and analyzing human motion.
 Her research focuses on understanding the effects of knee pain while walking, understanding the effects of knee injury and osteoarthritis on knee joint mechanics, biology, and cartilage structure, and the testing and development of non-invasive treatments for knee osteoarthritis.
 Ms. Asay earned her Masters of Science in Mechanical Engineering from Stanford University and her Bachelor of Science in Mechanical Engineering from the University of Portland.